Since the last blog, the temperature has been up in the high twenties and not a cloud in the sky.

-Jamie seems to be enjoying his new job and is getting about the country quite a bit, as well as working in the warehouse and offices.
+Jamie seems to be enjoying his new job and is getting about the country quite a bit and working in the warehouse and offices.
 He occasionally brings back pieces of meat for Sue and they are frozen or cooked straight away for tea.
 He and Harley went out for a meal to celebrate 3 years of being together (doesn’t time fly?)
 Harley told us that her mum and dad may be moving to Norfolk next year and I think she said something about her going to Cardiff (may have got that wrong).

 Last Saturday and went with some friends to see the Tigers play Harlequins at Twickenham.
-The the Tigers deservedly lost, it was a lovely day out.
-We had drinks and fish and chips at the Lord Blucher before watching the match and sat in the shady side of the stadium.
-Just a shame that Tigers chose not to ‘turn-up’ on the day.
+The Tigers deservedly lost, it was a lovely day out.
+We had drinks and fish and chips at the Lord Blucher before watching the match and sat on the shady side of the stadium.
+Just a shame that the Tigers chose not to ‘turn up’ on the day.

 On Sunday, Sarah caught the train to London.
 She is spending a couple of days there with Lee.
 They certainly have picked the right weather.